 Verizon Fios Coverage & Availability Map

-Verizon also sold some of their network to Frontier Communications in 2016, although Frontier seems committed to continue expanding FTTH (Fiber to the Home) network development in those areas.
+The company also sold some of their network to Frontier Communications in 2016, although Frontier seems committed to continuing to expand FTTH (Fiber to the Home) network development in those areas.

 |City||Verizon Fios Average Speed||Verizon Fios Top 10% Speeds|